Past Group members

 Dr Raghu Bera

 Raghu received his Ph.D. in 1999 on electrical properties of organic semiconductors from the Indian Association for the Cultivation of Science, Calcutta, India.
-From 2000-2003 he was a STA Fellow and postdoctoral researcher at the Nanotechnology Research Institute and Photonics Research Institute at the National Institute of Advanced Industrial Science and Technology, Japan.
-There, he working on optical properties of materials and OLEDs.
+From 2000-2003 he was a STA Fellow and postdoctoral researcher at the Nanotechnology Research Institute and Photonics Research Institute at the National Institute of Advanced Industrial Science and Technology, Japan working on optical properties of materials and OLEDs.
 Raghu joined the group in 2003 and worked on dendrimer photophysics and devices.

 Dr Miguel Camacho-Lopez